francesco-s/Greek-Latin-PoSTagger/README.md

 # GreekLatinPoSTag
-Greek and Latin PoS tagger
+Greek and Latin PoS tagger with dynamic programming and Viterbi